vijaykiran/hoplon/README.md

 [s-expressions][12].
 For example, the HTML markup `<form><input><input></form>` is syntactically equivalent to the s-expression `(form (input) (input))`.
 With that in mind, the Hello World example can be translated into s-expression syntax.
-The formal rules of s-expression as HTML syntax are described in the next section, but here it is:
+The formal rules of s-expr as HTML syntax are presented in the next section, but here it is:

 ```clojure
 (page index.html)